-Leg stretcher machines help martial artists and gymnasts achieve the full splits, which is considered as a major fitness milestone by most.
+Leg stretcher machines help martial artists and gymnasts achieve the full splits, which is considered as a major fitness milestone by most, me included.

 While you can always get the flexibility you seek without machines and gimmicks, let’s face it.